highchair/artinruins-com/_property/barker-barker-jewelry.md

 ### Current Events

 We haven’t been out there to take recent photos.
-There are no news stories about this address in the past four years, and Google Streetview shows a little but of graffiti clean up along with an accessibility ramp, but the daycare does not look open for business.
+There are no news stories about this address in the past four years, and Google Streetview shows a little bit of graffiti clean up along with an accessibility ramp, but the daycare does not look open for business.
 The Love 4 All website does not list this address as a location, nor does Google Business.

 ### History